Updated: February 2023.

 Known for its hiking and close to local mountains.
 Upper or Lower Lonsdale, Lynn Valley or Lynn Creek are perfect for outdoor adventure.

 When contacting the poster, it’s best to try to call them if they have a phone number listed, as opposed to texting or emailing.
-This is because good deals disappear very quickly in Vancouver.
+This is because good deals for accommodation in Vancouver disappear very quickly.
 Ask some of the suggested questions below, if the information is not already listed.
-When the landlord asks for more information about you, we suggest explaining what you are doing in the city (on a working holiday), and to explain your visa and overall plan briefly.
-You may then ask any other questions that were not already answered in the listing.
+When the landlord asks for more information about you, we suggest explaining what you are doing in the city (on a working holiday) and explaining your visa and overall plan briefly.
+You can then ask any other questions that were not already answered in the listing.

 Some Questions to Ask the Poster (if not already listed in the ad):